 Determining the Optimal Dosing Regimen

-If you observe non-linear PK or very rapid clearance or significant accumulation in your preclinical or early clinical studies, it may not be obvious how best to dose your next study.
-In such cases we use predictive PK modeling to evaluate dosing paradigms and determine what will and will not work.
-This substantially de-risks the program, potentially leading to major cost and time savings.
+When we observe non-linear PK, very rapid clearance or significant accumulation in preclinical or early clinical studies, we use predictive PK modeling to evaluate dosing paradigms and determine what is most likely to work and what isn’t.
+This goes a long way toward de-risking the program and may result in significant cost and time savings.

 Designing CR Dosage Forms

-Zero order release is not always the ideal profile for a CR dosage form.
-With predictive PK modeling, we can work backward from the target plasma profile to generate an ideal release profile that becomes our target for formulation development.
+Zero-order release is not always the ideal profile for a CR dosage form.
+With predictive PK modeling, we work backward from the target plasma profile to generate an ideal release profile that becomes our target for formulation development.

 Assessing Dosage Form Feasibility

 Will an enteric-coated tablet do the trick?
 Is a controlled release product even feasible?
-These questions can always be answered in a clinical PK study, but by the time a dosage form is developed and tested, a lot of time and money has gone down the drain.
 Predictive PK modeling is an excellent tool to assess feasibility with relatively little time or cost outlay.

 Intellectual Property Generation

-Perhaps our most important and common use of predictive PK modeling over the years has been in generation of protective IP.
-In many cases the ideal release profile for a dosage form turns out not to be obvious, and when we figure out what it is, the patent we help you prepare can cover not just one CR dosage form but multiple formulation approaches used to meet the target.
+Predictive PK modeling is especially effective in the generation of protective IP.
+In many cases, the ideal release profile for a dosage form is not immediately obvious.
+That said, once we determine what it is, we can help prepare a patent that covers not just one CR dosage form, but also multiple formulation approaches used to meet the target.